nearform/notificami/packages/notificami-react-components/README.md

-# notifications-react-component
+# @nearform/notificami-react-component

-`notifications-react-component` is a ready to use React component that allow to add a notification widget in your page.
+`@nearform/notificami-react-component` is a ready to use React component that allow to add a notification widget in your page.

-It uses the [notifications-server] package as backend.
+It uses the [@nearform/notificami-server] package as backend.

 The Components created use the new React Context API (> 16).